-We have audited the accompanying consolidated statement of financial condition of Edward D. Jones & Co., L.P. and its subsidiaries (the "Partnership") as of December 31, 2022, including the related notes (collectively referred to as the "consolidated financial statement").
-In our opinion, the consolidated financial statement presents fairly, in all material respects, the financial position of the Partnership as of December 31, 2022 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated statement of financial condition of Edward D. Jones & Co., L.P. and its subsidiaries ("Edward Jones") as of December 31, 2023, including the related notes (collectively referred to as the "consolidated financial statement").
+In our opinion, the consolidated financial statement presents fairly, in all material respects, the financial position of Edward Jones as of December 31, 2023 in conformity with accounting principles generally accepted in the United States of America.